 Ohio Distracted Driving Laws

-Distracted driving in Ohio now includes any activity not necessary to vehicle operation that impairs driver’s ability to drive safely.
-This includes eating, handing things to passengers, care for children in back seat, changing radio or using a cell phone.
-However, the police may not use this statute as a primary offense.
+Distracted driving in Ohio includes any activity not necessary to vehicle operation that impairs the driver’s ability to drive safely.
+This includes eating, handing things to passengers, caring for children in the back seat, changing the radio, or using a cell phone.

 Distracted Driving Facts and Statistics